 Contact a Minot Probate Attorney

 Please join us for an upcoming FREE seminar.
-If you find yourself in charge of probating your mother’s estate and would like some help, contact a Minot estate planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you find yourself in charge of probating your mother’s estate and would like some help, contact a Minot estate planning attorney at German Law by calling 701-738-0060 to schedule an appointment.